Where smart software meets expert accounting.

 How much do I need to be earning before repayment starts?

-The following tables show the thresholds to start repaying your student loans for the 2023/24 and 2024/25 years.
+The following tables show the thresholds to start repaying your student loans.
 For earlier years, please check HMRC’s website.

 How and when do I repay my student loan?

-Full-time courses – you’ll start repaying the April after you finish or leave your course, but only if you’re earning over the repayment threshold.
-For example, if you graduate in June 2019, you’ll be due to start repaying in April 2020, if you’re earning enough.
+Full-time courses – you start repaying in the April after you finish or leave your course, but only if you earn over the repayment threshold.
+For example, if you graduate in June 2020, repayments would begin in April 2021 if your income is above the threshold.

-Part-time courses – you’ll be due to start repaying the April four years after the start of your course, or the April after you finish or leave your course, whichever comes first, but only if you’re earning over the repayment threshold.
+Part-time courses – repayments start in the April four years after your course began, or the April after you finish or leave your course, whichever comes first, provided your earnings are above the threshold.

 What about a Postgraduate Master’s Loan or Postgraduate Doctoral Loan?

-You’re on a Postgraduate Loan repayment plan if you’re an English or Welsh student who took out a Postgraduate Master’s Loan or Postgraduate Doctoral Loan.
+You are on a Postgraduate Loan repayment plan if you are an English or Welsh student who took out a Postgraduate Master’s Loan or Postgraduate Doctoral Loan.

-If you’re a Scottish or Northern Irish student who took out a Postgraduate Tuition Fee Loan or Postgraduate Living Cost Loan (Scotland only) you’ll start to repay these once your earnings are at £18,330 per year.
+If you are a Scottish or Northern Irish student with a Postgraduate Tuition Fee Loan or a Scottish Postgraduate Living Cost Loan, repayments start once your income exceeds £18,330 per year, and deductions are at 9% of income above the threshold.

 How does this affect me as a self-employed person?